brickster241/LLM_Projects/MultiMedia-LLM-Summarization-Tool/README.md

 ### Prerequisites
 - Python 3.11+
-- An OpenAI API Key.
+- An OpenAI API Key, Anthropic API Key and Google API Key.
 - Ollama's Open source Models.
 - Ensure you have ffmpeg installed and added to PATH, for Speech-to-Text conversion.